Intro

 12. Synonymized taxa: the list of junior synonyms linked to the present name

-13. Sources: usually the reference to the original description and if applicable to a recent revision (as the basis of the record), e.g. the relevant chapter of the Systema Porifera.
-Additional important sources may also be given
+13. Sources: literature reference of the original description and if applicable to a recent revision (as the ‘basis of the record’), e.g. the relevant chapter of the Systema Porifera.
+Additional important sources may also be given.

 14. Child taxa: all immediate subordinate taxa, e.g. subspecies or varieties